 Top end dining options include Mei Jiang for fine Cantonese cuisine, Thiptara for Thai on the outdoor veranda surrounded by majestic banyan trees and lush tropical garden for a captivating dining experience by the river.
 As with other Peninsulas, room technology is state-of-the-art, with most aspects of room functions and hotel services seamlessly controlled by an tablet with simple, easily-to-use interface.

-Facilities include a fully equipped gym with Thai boxing ring, outdoor yoga terrace, luxury spa, riverside infinity pool, and private pier for river excursions.
-Consider this property as a more intimate and newer alternative to the Oriental, a top recommendations for honeymooners.
+Facilities include a fully-equipped gym with Thai boxing ring where lessons can be arranged, outdoor yoga terrace, luxury spa, riverside infinity pool, and private pier for river excursions.
+Consider this property as a more intimate and newer alternative to other boutique properties, and a top recommendation for honeymooners.

-The Oriental is like Graham Greene-you can't visit this part of Asia without hearing about either one.
-The legendary 1887 hotel is the Raffles of Bangkok with world-famous service that is equally part of the Oriental experience.
+The Oriental is like Jim Thompson—you can't visit Thailand without hearing about either one.
+The legendary 1887 hotel is the known as the public palace Bangkok with world-famous service that is equally part of the Oriental experience.
 Few other hotels in the world inspire such loyalty of past clients (the hotel is famous for remembering guest's preferences decades after their last stay).
 Now with an adjacent, modern tower, most rooms feature floor-to-ceiling windows looking directly onto the bustling river tableau.
 If prestige is paramount or you're curious to experience what the fuss is all about, then by all means this should be your first choice in Bangkok.

 The busy lobby is a popular meeting point for the city's social and business elite and world-class restaurants include Le Normandie for gourmet French cuisine, Lord Jim's for the city's finest seafood and Sala Rim Naam for traditional Thai cuisine featuring a nightly classical Thai dance show.
 Before or after dinner, the atmospheric Bamboo Bar features live jazz.